gravity0071/react_blog_website/README.md

 front_react: using port 3000, to start, using: npm run start  ||   serve -s ./build,

-json-server: using port 8888, to start, using: npm start
+server: using port 8888, to start, using: npm start